This guide has everything you need to know about handheld massagers, including best handheld massager models but...

 They've done studies that show massage helps patients heal more quickly and stay emotionally healthier and more positive after most procedures.

 But you don't have to see a doctor or physical therapist to get the benefits of massage.
-A back handheld massager is one of the best and most accessible ways to relieve pain, tension, and muscle knots quickly and effectively, wherever and whenever you need it.
+A back handheld massager is one of the best and most accessible ways for pain relief, tension, and muscle knots quickly and effectively, wherever and whenever you need it.

 If you ever thought the only massager for knots was the one at the sports medicine clinic, or the only thing standing between you and the best handheld massager was a couple of hundred dollars and a trip to your favorite day spa, you will be pleasantly surprised to find out neither of these is true.